Shashank-468/Ruby/README.md

     What's the time?
     What's the date?
     What's your name?
-    According to wikipedia ("any term", say Pondicherry University) Open Stackoverflow.
+    According to wikipedia ("any term", say Virat Kohli) Open Stackoverflow.
     Click Photo.
     Record Video.